telefonicaid/iotagent-node-lib/doc/northboundinteractions.md

 ```

 In this case, the response to the QueryContext is a list of responses, one for each requested entity, indicating whether
-the information has been retrieved successfully (in the `statusCode` field) and the requested Context information in the
+the information has been retrieved successfully (in the HTTP Status code) and the requested Context information in the body of the response.
-`ContextElement` attribute.

 Application level errors can be specified for each entity in this payload.